Thursday, September 19, 2024

 I was moving deeper and deeper into alternative healing methods, which included herbs and different kinds of what was called bodywork, including body psychotherapy, which recognizes severe emotional trauma takes up residence somewhere in a person’s body and causes medical symptoms, which traditional medicine is not able to treat.
 A branch of medicine called “psychosomatic medicine” attempts to treat such symptoms via talk therapy.
 Sometimes patients get some relief, sometimes not.

-In 1995, I trekked in Nepal from Pokhara up to Annapurna Base Camp and back down to another Nepal village.
+In 1995, totally out of shape, I trekked in Nepal from Pokhara up to Annapurna Base Camp and back down to another Nepal village.
 I was out there for two weeks.
 I did not see one car, truck, airplane or helicopter.
 I saw the most beautiful presentation Nature has to offer.
-I was having a steady stream of mystics experiences.
+I was having a steady stream of mystics experiences trudging up to where the Christ met me at Annapurna Base camp, and I had mystical experiences all the way back down.
 Every morning after breakfast, I went to a privy and my bowel emptied completely.
 It was not like before the IBS began.
 It was much looser, but it was a good flushing out.
-After lunch, I went to a privy and there was a much smaller release, For 14 days it was like that.
+After lunch, I went t.o a privy and there was a much smaller release For 14 days it was like that.
 The morning after the trek ended, my bowel returned to is old torture me ways.

 There would not be another reprieve.